 It is estimated that the AI in the agriculture market will grow to USD 4.0 billion by 2026.

 So, what are the various use cases of AI in agriculture?
 Let’s take a look

-Yield Optimization: Yield optimization is beyond just historical data analysis.
+Yield Optimisation: Yield optimisation is beyond just historical data analysis.
 There are components such as data about weather predictions, soil data, and even the economic conditions of the regions which come into play.
-Using AL/ ML models to analyze these parameters, farmers can not only predict the yield but also know how to optimize the same.
+Using AL/ ML models to analyse these parameters, farmers can not only predict the yield but also know how to optimise the same.

 Livestock Management: Cattle and livestock are important assets for farmers.
 They not only help in the farming process but also provide other sources of income in the form of meat as well as dairy.
 Their health is of utmost importance, and the whole herd can be affected adversely by diseases of foot and mouth.
 Farmers now deploy infrared sensors and other smart monitors to detect anomalies in the herd movement or temperature reading to identify and cure the particular animal and prevent the disease from becoming a catastrophe.

 Weed Detection: The same principle can be extended to crop disease and weed detection.
 Farmers can use smart devices, robotics, and machine learning to constantly monitor and identify the changes in the vitals of the crop and see if unwanted weeds are growing on the soil.
 AI bots can help farmers cull out the weed at the nascent stages and harvest a higher volume crop at a faster pace.